Wistec-AI-IT-Department/beads-ui-vscode-ext/README.md

 [![License](https://img.shields.io/github/license/DEVtheOPS/beads-ui-vscode-ext)](LICENSE)

-A VSCode extension that provides a user-friendly interface for working with [beads](https://github.com/steveyegge/beads) - a dependency-aware issue tracker where issues are chained together like beads.
+A VSCode extension that provides a rich, native UI for working with [beads](https://github.com/steveyegge/beads) - a dependency-aware issue tracker where issues are chained together like beads, perfect for AI-supervised workflows.

 ## Features

-- **Activity Bar View**: Browse all beads issues in a dedicated sidebar panel
+- **Activity Bar View**: Browse all beads issues in a dedicated sidebar panel with blazing-fast performance
-- **Issue List**: View, search, and filter issues by status and text
+- **Advanced Filtering**: Multi-select filters for status (open, in_progress, blocked, closed) and type (bug, feature, task, epic, chore)
+- **Smart Search**: Search issues by ID, title, or description in real-time
 - **Issue Details**: Click any issue to open a detailed view with full information
+- **Epic Subtasks**: Automatically displays subtasks for epic issues in the related issues section
-- **Dependency Visualization**: See related issues, dependencies, and dependents at a glance
+- **Dependency Visualization**: See related issues, dependencies, dependents, and epic subtasks at a glance
-- **Theme Integration**: Fully adapts to your VSCode theme (dark, light, or high contrast)
+- **Theme Integration**: Fully adapts to your VSCode theme using native VSCode UI components
-- **Real-time Filtering**: Search issues by ID, title, or description
-- **Status-based Filtering**: Filter issues by status (open, closed, in_progress, blocked)
+- **Responsive Design**: Toolbar adapts to panel width with intelligent wrapping
+- **Fast Performance**: Direct SQLite database access for instant issue loading

 ## Requirements

 - **VSCode**: Version 1.106.0 or higher
-- **beads CLI**: The `bd` command must be available on your PATH
+- **beads**: A beads-initialized workspace
   - Install beads from [github.com/steveyegge/beads](https://github.com/steveyegge/beads)
-  - Ensure `bd` is accessible from your terminal
+  - Initialize beads in your project: `bd init`
-- **Workspace**: Open a workspace folder that contains a `.beads` directory with an initialized beads database
+- **Workspace**: Open a workspace folder that contains a `.beads` directory with a beads database

 ## Installation